From Keywords to Ontologies Using Query Patterns

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for providing a statement that references a particular attribute of a particular topic, in response to providing the statement, obtaining one or more query patterns that each include one or more query terms that are used in queries submitted to a search system in obtaining a value for the particular attribute of the particular topic, generalizing one or more of the query patterns, and associating the one or more generalized query patterns with one or more other topics that include the particular attribute.

 Anticipating what questions your targeted audience might have about what your pages cover may be an exercise worth undertaking.
-If you know the entities your pages are about, and you make them the stars of your pages, and answer questions about them that people may have, and become the authoritative sources for information about them, it is likely the path towards succeeding under an ontology-based approach that benefits from a query stream-based ontology.
+If you know the entities your pages are about, and you make them the stars of your pages, and answer questions about them that people may have, and become the authoritative sources for information about them, it is likely the path towards succeeding under an ontology-based approach that benefits from query patterns and a query stream-based ontology.
 Which I wrote about more at: 3 Ways Query Stream Ontologies Change Search